Vasudev-Sharma-13/COMP6321-GroupE/README.md

 2. Load the desired file(s) using a editor(Jupyter Notebook,Google Colab, Kaggle Notebooks, etc.) compatible with .ipynb extension.

-3. Download the dataset from [Dataset download section] (#'Dataset Download Links').
+3. Download the dataset from [Dataset download section](https://github.com/Vasudev-Sharma-13/COMP6321-GroupE/blob/main/README.md#dataset-download-links).

 4. Update the following variables in the jupyter notebook: